- 1 Amsterdam in Winter

 Anne Frank House

 The house has played host to a lot of historical event in the post –Nazi era leading to the 2nd world war.
-It has a secret annex which serve as a hiding place for young anne and her parent and some few friend during the Nazi reign of terror in Amsterdem.
+It has a secret annex which serve as a hiding place for young Anne and her parent and some few friends during the Nazi reign of terror in Amsterdam.
 Most notably of the museum-like house is “Anne’s Diary” which she wrote in the secret annex of the house before the hiding place was discovered by the Nazi.
-The diary became a world famous historical book and has since being translated into at least 70 language, with many movie plot to its credit.
+The diary became a world-famous historical book and has since being translated into at least 70 language, with many movie plot to its credit.

-It is worthy to note that Anne Frank House can only be visited with a ticket bought online, this is aimed mainly at controlling the crowd of tourist who rush to visit the house.
+It is worthy to note that Anne Frank House can only be visited with a ticket bought online, this is aimed mainly at controlling the crowd of tourists who rush to visit the house.
 An adult will pay close to 10 EUR while a child can visit for less than 6 EUR.
 In addition to visiting the home there are also a wide range of Anne Frank tours in Amsterdam, check the linked tours for more details.
 Among many of the famous places in The Netherlands you cannot miss out on.

 Van Gogh Museum